Zeyu-Zhu/zeyu-zhu.github.io/_pages/about.md

 I am currently a senior undergraduate at [Xi'an Jiaotong University](http://en.xjtu.edu.cn), majoring in AI.
 I am very fortunate to be advised by [Prof. Xiangyong Cao](https://gr.xjtu.edu.cn/en/web/caoxiangyong/home) from [School of Computer Science](http://www.cs.xjtu.edu.cn) throughout my undergraduate years.
 I am currently applying for Ph.D. in Showlab, NUS.

 My research interest lies in computer vision and machine learning, and I'm now working on the topic of **3D Object Generation**.
-If you are interested in my research papers or have some business idea want to share, feel free to contact me with **zeyuzhu2077@gmail.com**.
+If you are interested in my research papers or have some business ideas want to share, feel free to contact me with **zeyuzhu2077@gmail.com**.

 Publication
 ======